 Lake Forest has excelled in numerous statistical categories under Kinsella's direction.
-Forester players have set or tied four school records in 2018 and the program's top marks in 59 different statistical categories have been recorded during Kinsella's time as head coach.
+Members of the team set or tied four school records in 2018 and the program's top marks in 59 different statistical categories have been recorded during Kinsella's time as head coach.
 Among the records set during his tenure is the 2015 team's 35 victories en route to an NCAA Regional Tournament title and appearance in the super regional round.
-In addition, Lake Forest has led the conference in batting average, slugging percentage, on-base percentage, runs, runs batted in, hits, doubles, home runs, total bases, stolen bases, walks, hit by pitch, earned run average, opponent batting average, saves, strikeouts, putouts, assists, and fielding percentage during Kinsella's tenure.
+In addition, Lake Forest has led the conference in batting average, slugging percentage, on-base percentage, runs, runs batted in, hits, doubles, triples, home runs, total bases, stolen bases, walks, hit by pitch, earned run average, opponent batting average, saves, strikeouts, putouts, assists, and fielding percentage during Kinsella's tenure.